Facts About Massachusetts Bicycle Laws

 Yes, use hand signals.
 Under Massachusetts law, bicyclists must use hand signals to show their intention to turn.

 However, cyclists do not need to signal ‘continuously’ and they do not need to signal if they need both hands on their handlebars to ride safely and avoid a bike accident.
 The hand signals poster was developed by the National Highway Traffic Safety Administration.
-You can download a larger copy of the poster here.

 Yes.
 This is one of the rules that changed with the 2009 Bicycle Safety Bill.
 Under the new law, up to two cyclists can ride next to each other, so long as they stay in a single lane.